-Total revenue for the year rose 9.7% to R808.9 million (2021: R737.2 million), while total expenses, at R428.8 million, increased by 4.1% (2021: R411.9 million).
-The increase in expenses was primarily driven by higher staff costs associated with increased business activity.
-The increase in interest income to R26.8 million (2021: R19.6 million) primarily relates to the increase in average cash balances driven by higher profits, and higher interest rates.
-The increase in other investment income to R6.9 million (2021: R4.2 million) is mainly due to foreign exchange movements.
+Total revenue for the year rose 4.3% to R843.9 million (2022: R808.9 million), while total expenses, at R462.8 million (2022: R428.8 million), increased by 7.9%.
+The increase in expenses was primarily driven by higher staff costs associated with increased business activity, including the resumption of travel.
+The increase in interest income to R42.1 million (2022: R26.8 million) can be attributed to higher average cash balances driven by higher profits and higher interest rates.
+The increase in other investment income to R9.9 million (2022: R6.9 million) is mainly a function of fair value gains on investments.